52nd ANNUAL RICHARD D. WHITTEMORE

 Cost: $50 per person

-The Friends of the Library (FOL) is proud to present acclaimed authors Geraldine Brooks and Blake Bailey (see bios below).
-For the first time our Book & Author, the FOL’s sole fundraising event, will be held virtually on the Zoom Webinar platform.
-The program’s 90-minute format will be very similar to that of our traditional luncheon.
-Program Moderator Susan Isaacs will introduce our two featured authors, and FOL President Amy Bass will serve as Emcee.
+The Friends of the Library (FOL) is proud to present acclaimed novelist Geraldine Brooks (see bio below).
+For the first time our Book & Author, the FOL’s sole fundraising event, will be held virtually on Zoom.
+The program’s format will be very similar to that of our traditional luncheon.
+Program Moderator Susan Isaacs will introduce Brooks, and FOL President Amy Bass will serve as Emcee.
+There will be a Q&A with the author.

 - Please click the “Register Here” button below.